Dear Seeking Congregation,

 Putting these pieces together into a joyous whole, so that each of you receives what you need and gives what you can, is what I love to do.

 I have a passion for creating the spiritual ground from which effective, sustainable, life-giving justice work can spring.
 Work without sustenance burns out.
 Spirituality without engagement remains sterile.
 Together, action and spirit can change the world.

 I have a particular call to what Rev. Dr. Martin Luther King Jr. named Beloved Community, where we are judged by the content of our character, not our identities, where we are not only tolerant of but genuinely inviting, appreciating, and celebrating difference.
 As the famous Theodore Parker/Dr. King quotation says, “the moral arc of the universe is long, but it bends towards justice.”
 I stand with the all those prophetic women and men who remind us that if the arc is to bend towards justice, it is our hands that must do the bending.

 I believe administration and stewardship–the everyday work of sustaining community and meaning making–are sacred acts.
 It’s easy to connect sermons, pastoral care, and spiritual and religious development to vision and meaning-making.
 It’s not a stretch to see how social justice actions enact love in the world.
 It’s sometimes harder to believe that balancing the budget, figuring out functional processes for committee work, or getting the boiler fixed are themselves part of how we make meaning and community together.
 All of our work together is sacred.

-Deeper still, my call blossoms from seeds planted in the close and holy darkness of my heart—seeds of yearning, of longing, and of seeking.
-These seeds have grown and continue to reach for the Light of Life more strongly every day.
-My desire for God, for knowledge of the Spirit that invented black holes and butterflies, for understanding of the Love that will not let me go — these are the origin and circumference of my call to religious leadership.
+My call blossoms from seeds planted in the close and holy darkness of my heart—seeds of yearning, longing, and seeking.
+These seeds have grown and strive toward the Light of Life more strongly every day.
+My desire for intimacy with the Ultimate, for knowledge of the Spirit that invented black holes and butterflies, for understanding the Love that will not let me go, is the origin and circumference of my call to religious leadership.